What is reflux (GER) and GERD?

 - Gagging or trouble swallowing

-- Irritability, especially after eating
+- Irritability or crying, especially after eating

 - Poor eating or refusing to eat

-- Poor weight gain, or weight loss
+- Not gaining enough weight or losing weight

 - Wheezing or trouble breathing